elastic/apm-nodejs-http-client/README.md

   ndjson object to the API
 - `secretToken` - The Elastic APM intake API secret token
 - `serverUrl` - The APM Server URL (default: `http://localhost:8200`)
+- `headers` - An object containing extra HTTP headers that should be used when making HTTP requests to he APM Server
 - `rejectUnauthorized` - Set to `false` if the client shouldn't verify the APM Server TLS certificates (default: `true`)
 - `serverTimeout` - HTTP request timeout in milliseconds.
 If no data is